 This is a comprehensive summary of the book Emotional Intelligence: Why It Can Matter More Than IQ by Daniel Goleman.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 According to Daniel Goleman, it is not the level of our IQ, but the level of our emotional intelligence (EQ) that is much more important for achieving our desired goals and handling situations of adversity.
 In this book, the award-winning psychologist helps us understand the importance of our feelings by sharing real-life cases, scientific research, and actionable ways to handle emotional distress.
 Primarily, his goal is to equip us with the tools we need to become more rational when feeling.

 What’s emotional intelligence?
 In short, our ability to stay cool even amidst turbulent emotions caused by outside (and inside) sources.
 The ability to control yourself when under pressure.
 The power to say nice things even when you want to hurt others.
 Keep moving forward even when you want to quit.
 To disallow the brain from preventing you from doing what’s right even when you’re tired, overwhelmed, and under stress.
 Put differently, this book teaches us how to handle our emotions with intelligence and helps us teach our children to do the same.